-Unpacking our review unit of the HP Omen Obelisk is a pleasurable experience.
-With its glass side window and obelisk-inspired facade trimmed with the renegade Omen logo, it’s undeniably smart and stylish, an attractive gaming PC that isn’t so over-the-top in its gaming aesthetic that it ends up looking gaudy.
+For something so simple, the HP Omen Obelisk is surprisingly attractive.
+With its glass side window and obelisk-inspired facade trimmed with the renegade Omen logo, it’s got a lot of style in its otherwise straightforward chassis.
+This is an appealing gaming PC that isn’t so over-the-top in its gaming aesthetic that it ends up looking gaudy.

-Still, we can’t help but wonder how it would fare against its powerhouse brother, the HP Omen Desktop PC.
-The Obelisk looks good, for sure, and it fits perfectly on the desktop of a gamer who still values elegant design – but can it match the Omen Desktop’s brute strength in the best PC games?
+But, how does it fare against its powerhouse brother, the HP Omen Desktop PC.
+The Obelisk looks good, for sure, and it fits perfectly on the desktop of a gamer who values elegant design, but a gaming PC can’t just get by on looks alone.
+Can it match the Omen Desktop’s brute strength when you're playing the best PC games?

 Short answer is yes.
-But, it’s more complicated than that once you look at price, specs and available configurations.
+The long answer… well, it’s more complicated once you look at pricing, specs and its available configurations.
 The Omen Obelisk plays games like butter, but only if you’ve splurged on its innards.
-If you consider yourself a hardcore gamer and are only going for the cheaper configuration, you might have to double check the store’s return policy just in case.
+If you only have enough budget for one of the cheaper configurations, it might not be powerful enough.